adgalad/Epilog/doc/design.md

 The operator `:` takes an array on its left and an integer on its right and returns the element type of the array.

+The family of operators `to*`, that is, `toBoolean`, `toCharacter`, `toFloat`, and `toInteger`, take an expression of any type and return the converted value in the corresponding type.

 The operator `length` takes an array of any type and returns its length, an integer.